 It is not uncommon to have a home inspection reveal some or multiple deficiencies in any given home.
 It is rare that you will find a home that is completely free of deficiencies or issues needing attention.
 Once you have reviewed your inspection report and have compiled a list of items that you would like the seller to address, there are two ways to proceed:

 1).
 You can request, through the assistance of your Realtor, that the seller address and repair these items.

 2).
 You can try to have the purchase price adjusted to account for items that you will end up repairing at a later date.

-Can I attend the home inspection?Absolutely.
+Absolutely!
 I encourage my clients to attend the home inspection if possible; however, sometimes it is not feasible.
-Rest assured though, even if you cannot attend the inspection, I perform the same quality inspection, followed up with detailed reporting, regardless of whether you are able to attend or not.
-If you do plan on attending, I have found that the best way to perform the inspection and ensure that you are getting accurate and thorough results is to follow my normal procedure and routine throughout the home and then take as much time as necessary going over the home's components, features and potential deficiencies with you during the inspection summary at the end of the inspection.
-This method helps to eliminate missed items, ensures thorough data collection and allows you to take measurements, grab lunch, and envision future room setups during the 2-1/2 to 3 hour inspection.
+Rest assured though.
+Even if you cannot attend the inspection, I perform the same quality inspection, followed up with detailed reporting, regardless of whether you are able to attend or not.
+If you do plan on attending, I have found that the best way to perform the inspection and ensure that you are getting accurate and thorough results is for me to follow my normal procedure and routine throughout the home and then take as much time as necessary going over the home's components, features and potential deficiencies with you during the inspection summary at the end of the inspection.
+This method helps to eliminate missed items, ensures thorough data collection and allows you to take measurements, grab lunch, and envision future room setups during the 2-1/2 to 3-1/2 hour inspection.